The3File/timer/README.md

 > supply `u` to uninstall

 ## dependencies
-depends on `pulseaudio` for a *"higher"* quality bell sound, but uses the built-in terminal bell as a fallback.
+depends on `pulseaudio` for bell sound, but uses the built-in terminal bell as a fallback.

 * `bash 4+`
 * ~~`coreutils`~~